Section conjectures over $\mathbb{C}$ and Kodaira fibrations: Introduction

+In fact, this theorem is true for any abelian schemes over a curve, and we work in that generality at the beginning of section \ref{section:family of Jacobians}.

+On the other hand, it turns out that the surjectivity part of the topological section question is not true in general. \begin{proposition} \begin{enumerate} \item Let $f:X\to B$ be a Kodaira fibration with an algebraic section and $\pi:\Pic^0_{X/B}\to B$ is the associated family of Jacobians.
+Then the abelianized section map is never surjective (see Corollary \ref{surjectivity}); \item Let $f:X\to B$ be a Kodaira fibration with an algebraic section.
+Then there exists a double cover $B'\to B$ such that the base change $f':X':=X\times_B B'\to B$ is a Kodaira fibration for which the topological section map is not surjective (see Appendix \ref{section: appendix A}). \end{enumerate} \end{proposition} The second part of the proposition is due to Seraphina Lee and Carlos Serv\'{a}n who adapted their construction in \cite{LS24} of holomorphic Lefschetz fibrations with infinitely many sections to this setting.
+We are very grateful to them for writing up a proof of the second part of this proposition as an appendix to this paper.

-For the surjectivity part of Question \ref{question:top. section question}, we are not able to show that the section map $\Phi$ is surjective.
-However, we can show that the question of the surjectivity of $\Phi$ can be deduced from the following weak topological section conjecture: \begin{conjecture}[Weak topological section conjecture] Let $f:S\to C$ be a Kodaira fibration.
+We also show that Lee and Serv\'{a}n's construction in fact implies the existence of counterexamples to the surjectivity of the topological section map which have no algebraic sections.
+To explain this, we first introduce the weak topological section conjecture: \begin{conjecture}[Weak topological section conjecture] Let $f:X\to B$ be a Kodaira fibration.
 Then it admits an algebraic section if and only if the short exact sequence (\ref{top.
-SES}) of fundamental groups splits. \end{conjecture} More precisely, we prove the following: \begin{proposition}[see Cor. \ref{Cor: weak=surjectivity for Kodaira fibrations}] The surjectivity of the section map $\Phi$ is equivalent to the weak topological section conjecture for all connected finite \'{e}tale cover $S'$ of $S$ such that $S'\to C$ has connected fibers (i.e. $S'\to C$ is also a Kodaira fibration). \end{proposition}

-This result also has an analogue in the arithmetic setting \cite[Theorem 31]{Sti10}, which states that the surjectivity part of Grothendieck's section conjecture may be deduced from the weak section conjecture (i.e. existence of a rational points is the same as the existence of a splitting of the sequence \ref{etale SES}) for geometrically connected finite \'{e}tale covers of the curve.
-In fact, the proof is almost the same as the proof of this analogous result in \cite{Sti10}.
+SES}) of fundamental groups splits. \end{conjecture} Next we relate the surjectivity of topological section maps for Kodaira fibrations to this weak topological section conjecture.
+More precisely, we prove the following: \begin{proposition}[see Cor. \ref{Cor: weak=surjectivity for Kodaira fibrations}] The surjectivity of the section map $\sec_{\text{top}}$ is equivalent to the weak topological section conjecture for all connected finite \'{e}tale covers $X'$ of $X$ such that $X'\to B$ has connected fibers (i.e. $X'\to B$ is also a Kodaira fibration). \end{proposition} \begin{remark} This result also has an analogue in the arithmetic setting \cite[Theorem 31]{Sti10}, which states that the surjectivity part of Grothendieck's section conjecture may be deduced from the weak section conjecture (i.e. existence of a rational points is the same as the existence of a splitting of the sequence \ref{etale SES}) for geometrically connected finite \'{e}tale covers of the curve.
+In fact, the proof is almost the same as the proof of this analogous result in \cite{Sti10}. \end{remark}

+Then combining these two results, we see that \begin{corollary} There exists a Kodaira fibration with no algebraic section but whose associated short exact sequence of topological fundamental group splits. \end{corollary}